Day in the Life of a Psychiatric Nurse Practitioner (NP)

 Nurses have always cared for the mental health of their patients, but our understanding of mental health has evolved significantly since the late 18th century, when mental illness was considered a symptom of supernatural possession, and evolved further since World War II, when discussing one’s mental health was still largely taboo.

 Today’s psych NPs are leading the charge for continued evolution—for a more accessible, equitable, and progressive approach to mental health.
-To learn more about the work, life, and advocacy of psych NPs, read on.
+Read on to learn more about the work, life, and advocacy of psych NPs.

 Meet the Experts